LujainBasmeh/Library-Management-System/README.md

   6. The application will start running on http://localhost:8090.

 ### **API Endpoints**
+Use basic authentication for all endpoints with this credential

+    Username = user
+    Password = password

 The following API endpoints are available:

   1. **Book Endpoints**